My second Cuban sunset.

 Picnickers nearby filled the air with Cuban love songs, blasted from their car.
 The lyrics from Querida offered the same sweet sentiment as the setting sun.

 Then, just as the sun was slipping away, a young couple joined our team of sun gazers.
-Nineteen or twenty years old, they caught my eye as a happy, effortlessly attractive pair as they strolled from their car.
+Nineteen or twenty years old, they caught my eye as they strolled from their car; a happy, effortlessly attractive pair.
 In the classic Cuban manner, he was carrying an open bottle of beer.
 But his girlfriend had poured her drink into a stemmed glass and the bubbles sparkled in the low light as she carefully walked toward the sea.

 He jumped up on the sea wall first, and stretched out his hand to help her daintily make the climb, her sundress blowing in the breeze.
 Then she carefully balanced her delicate glass on the weathered concrete, gathered up a handful of loose rocks, and began throwing them one by one into the waves.